Camping season is in full swing with warmer days and families claiming their favorite spots at the local state (or provincial) parks.

 Word puzzles help kids improve spelling, vocabulary and logical reasoning.

-Here are some printable camping word searches:
+Here are some printable camping word puzzles:

 Or try one of these fun summer puzzles:

 - summer fill-in puzzles

 - summer word searches for 2nd, 3rd, or 4th grade